-2) The teacher may then do a quick recap. of the terms mentioned above.
+2) The teacher may then do a quick recap of the terms mentioned above.
 If the chapter has not been taught by the time the activity is conducted, the teacher may have to explain the terms to the students.

-3) The students are divided into groups.
+- 3) The students are divided into groups.
 Each group works on the student unit.
-Teacher may assist the students in answering the questions given in the article in the student unit .
-The student unit question-answers can breifly be dicussed.

-4) The teacher then hands out media articles from this document or appearing in the local newspapers covering an adolescence issue as per his/her choice.
+The teacher may assist the students in answering the questions given in the article in the student unit or raise their own questions for discussion.
+The questions given in the student sheet can briefly be discussed. - 4) The teacher then hands out media articles from this document or which appear in the local newspapers covering an adolescence issue, as per his/her choice.
 Teachers may also choose articles from the internet.
-Five newspaper articles have been appended and may be used as exemplars.

-5) The task can be done as follows:

-(i) Give the media article to individual groups.
-Let the groups spend 10 minutes on reading and understanding the article.

-(ii) Ask the students if they know what mind-maps are.
+Five newspaper articles have been appended. - 5) The task can be done as follows: - i) Let the groups spend 10 minutes reading and understanding the article that has been handed out to them. - ii) Ask the students if they know what mind-maps are.
 If they don't, the teacher may explain using the following points.
-Exemplars are appended.

-6) (i).
-Students may pick up the key words from the article and write them on the chart paper.
-Maybe one word can be places in the center of the chart paper if it is the central theme.
+Exemplars are included below. - Students may pick up the key words from the article and write them on the chart paper.
+Maybe one word can be placed in the centre of the chart paper if it is the central theme.
 All the students of a particular group can write at the same time, on the same chart paper and create a mind-map collaboratively.
-The drawing/writing need NOT necessarily be done by a single student.

-(ii) Then the students could connect the words with lines radiating out from the central word.
-Each group should not spend more than 15 min on the mind-mapping (Total time: reading+ mind-mapping= 30 min).
-Students may be allowed to use colours, pictures, codes as per their choice for representation or emphasis.

-(iii) The teacher then requests the groups to come forward individually, paste their charts on display boards or blackboard.
+The drawing/writing need not necessarily be done by a single student. - Then the students could connect the words with lines radiating out from the central word.
+Each group should not spend more than 15 minutes on the mind-mapping (Total time: reading + mind-mapping= 30 min).
+Students may be allowed to use colours, pictures, codes as per their choice for representation or emphasis. - 6) The teacher then requests the groups to come forward individually and paste their charts on display boards or blackboard.
 Each group may come to the front of the class to present / briefly describe their mind-map and the media article.
-Each group gets a total 5-10 minutes to explain and discuss their chart.
+Each group gets a total of 5-10 minutes to explain and discuss their chart.

-(iv) Other groups could ask questions to the presenting groups.
+Other groups could ask questions to the presenting group.
 The teacher may lead the discussion in case students hesitate to ask questions.